cwncollab-org/mui-component-kit/README.md

 The MaskedTextField component provides input masking functionality, built on top of MUI's TextField component and `react-imask` library, integrated with TanStack Form.
 This component is useful for formatting user input such as phone numbers, credit card numbers, social security numbers, and other structured data.

+The component now supports the full `react-imask` API, allowing for advanced masking patterns including custom definitions, blocks, regular expressions, and more complex validation patterns.

 ```tsx
 import { useAppForm } from '@cwncollab-org/component-kit'
 import { z } from 'zod'